Key Takeaways

 Frequently Asked Questions

-If you need help with representations and warranties, you can post your job on UpCounsel's marketplace.
+If you need help with a representation of fact about a product is a(n) warranty., you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.